7 budget-friendly tips to keep your children busy in these coronavirus times

 Tip 5.
 Feel free to give them tasks.

-If you are currently working from home, while taking care of the housekeeping and also having to keep the children busy, then you have your hands more than full.
+If you are working from home, while taking care of the housekeeping and also having to keep the children busy, then you have your hands more than full.
 Don’t forget that kids like to lend a hand sometimes.
 So feel free to give them tasks.
 Maison Slash provides a nice overview of the different to-do’s that children can handle by age.

 Tip 6.
 Children love to listen to stories.